himanshu1729/RNN/Minimalistic-RNN/README.md

 [Min-Char-RNN by Andrej-Karpathy](https://gist.github.com/karpathy/d4dee566867f8291f086)

-The original structure of the code is retained.
+The original structure of the code from Karpathy is retained.

 This is not a very good model.
 This is just for understanding the nuts and bolts of RNN.
 A better model is LSTM Networks.
 An excellent read for LSTM can be found below: